alloba/book-of-hours-notes/Book Of Hours/workstations/Calicite Altar.md

 ## Description
 Calicite Altar

-The Red Grail, birth and appetite, denied and condemned by the clergy of [[Sun-In-Splendour|the Sun]] for her temptress-role in the Sun's division.
+The Red Grail, birth and appetite, denied and condemned by the clergy of [[The Sun-In-Splendour|the Sun]] for her temptress-role in the Sun's division.
 Those of us who oppose Eternity might instead give her thanks and praise.
 But cautiously.
 ## Locations
 - [[Chapel Calicite]]